titocampis/b-tool-dcompose/README.md

 git pull -v --all
 ```

-:three: Build the new released version of the docker image
+:three: Build the new released version of the docker image:
 ```bash
 docker build -t cron-container .
 ```